Space trade: Commercial spaceports

 Building high-capacity commercial spaceports may require connection with other modes of transportation, such as railroad or sea, which would make spaceports another dimension of national economy.
 One analysis of commercial, technical, and logistical concerns for an operating spaceport, formulated by the Spaceport Technology Development Office of NASA, is Vision Spaceport.

+Professional humor

+The 1978 text The Theory of Interstellar Trade by Nobel Prize winner in economics Paul Krugman was described by the author as something he wrote to cheer himself up when he was an "oppressed assistant professor" caught up in the academic rat race.

+Responding to Kugman's paper, the economist Tyler Cowen speculated on how time travel affects time preference discounting.